gdsc-seoultech/-GoldenHour_Backend/README.md

 ## Feature
 ### Safety Guide
 - It provides a slide webtoon format using images and text to show how to respond to emergencies we may encounter, such as CPR and airway obstruction.
-- It provides CPR compression points using instant segmentation (yolo v5) to assist in effective CPR.
+- It provides CPR compression points using MLKit Pose Detection to assist in effective CPR.
-- It provides hemostasis points based on OPENCV to assist in hemostasis in case of bleeding.
+- It provides hemostasis points based on TFlite Object Detection to assist in hemostasis in case of bleeding.

 ### Disaster first aid
 - Based on the disaster message, the slide webtoon format using images and text to provide actions that correspond to the current disaster situation.